zmkfirmware/zmk/docs/docs/config/index.md

 ## Devicetree Files

 Various Devicetree files are combined to build a tree that describes the hardware for a keyboard.
 They are also used to define keymaps.
-A full primer on Devicetree can be found [here](../development/devicetree.md) -- a shorter summary of some of the points can be found below.
+A full primer on Devicetree can be found in the [Devicetree Overview page](../development/devicetree.md) -- a shorter summary of some of the points can be found below.

 ### Devicetree Overview